 Our Top Pick — Goodyear Assurance Comfortred Touring

-The asymmetric tread, independent should blocks, and notched center ribs guarantee supreme tracking in all conditions.
+The asymmetric tread, independent should blocks, and notched center ribs on this all-season tire guarantee supreme traction and performance in all conditions.

-With 20% more cushion than the average models, you won’t be bumping along but instead feel as though you are floating with the vibration absorbing tires.
+With 20% more cushion than the average tire models, you won’t be bumping along but instead feel as though you are floating with the vibration absorbing tires.
+Finally, this all-season touring tires have a tread warranty for the first 80,000 miles, so you do have that reliability set in black and white.
+Check our guide for releasing air from tires for some DIY help.

 What to Look for When Buying the Best Tires for Honda Accord

-With all this useful information thrown at you, you might not even know where to start when looking for the right tires.
+With all this useful information thrown at you, you might not even know where to start when looking for the right set of tires.
 There are many things to consider, and price is just one of them.
-A lot of people go for the more well-known and coveted brands, but there is also more to it than that.
+A lot of people go for the more well-known and coveted brands for trusted performance, but there is also more to it than that.
 So what is it you should be considering?
 Read on to find out.

-For this section there are many things to consider.
 Which part of the world do you live in?
 What’s the weather like in your area?
 Do you often choose to drive when the weather is unpleasant?
 Are the roads bumpy?
 You may even have to think about your driving style to figure out if you want tires that help you turn corners or ones that grip well with sudden braking.
+The season plays a big part in the performance of a tire set.

 If you live in an area with heavy snow-fall perhaps look into tires that aren’t only all-season but snow tires like the Goodyear Ultra Grip Winter Tires or Bridgestone Blizzak.
 This way, you don’t have to add and remove studs from your tires again and again.
 Treads with wide grooves and ones that expel water for driving on wet roads are great if you live in a city that sees a lot of annual rainfall.

-The tread of the tire is also highly important.
+The tread of the tire is also highly important, as this aspect determines performance in whatever conditions.
 Treads come in three different categories: symmetrical, asymmetrical and directional.

 Symmetrical tires are the more affordable of the three because they are easier to manufacture.
 However, they don’t offer quite as much security and stability on wet roads or sand/gravel than the other two due to the design.